pravega/pravega/documentation/src/docs/wire-protocol.md

 4. Is at `EndOfSegment`: 1 bit.
 5. Data: Binary (remaining length in the message).

-The client requests to read from a particular Stream at a particular Offset.
+The client requests to read from a particular Segment at a particular Offset.
 It then receives one or more replies in the form of `SegmentRead` messages.
 These contain the data they requested (assuming it exists).
 The server decides on more or less data to give the client than it asked for, in as many replies as it sees fit.

 # Appending

 ## Setup Append - Request
+1.  `RequestId`: 8 byte Long.
+(This field contains the client-generated ID that has been propagated to identify a client request).

-1.  `ConnectionId`: UUID (16 bytes) Identifies this appender.
+2.  `writerId`: UUID (16 bytes) Identifies this appender.
-2. Segment to append: A length of 2 byte String, followed by that many bytes of Java's Modified UTF-8.
+3. Segment to append: A length of 2 byte String, followed by that many bytes of Java's Modified UTF-8.
+4. `delegationToken`: This was added to perform _auth_.
+It is an opaque-to-the-client token provided by the Controller that says it's allowed to make this call.

 ## Append Setup - Reply

+1.  `RequestId`: 8 byte Long.
+(This field contains the client-generated ID that has been propagated to identify a client request).
-1. Segment that can be appended: A length of 2 byte String, followed by that many bytes of Java's Modified UTF-8.
+2. Segment that can be appended: A length of 2 byte String, followed by that many bytes of Java's Modified UTF-8.
-2.  `ConnectionId`: UUID (16 bytes) Identifies the requesting appender.
+3. Final `writerId`: UUID (16 bytes) Identifies the requesting appender.
-3.  `ConnectionOffsetAckLevel`: 8 byte Long.
-(The last offset received and stored on this Stream Segment for this `ConnectionId` (0 if new)).
+4. Final  `lastEventNumber`: 8 byte Long.

 ## AppendBlock - Request

-1. Final `UUID writerId`: (16 bytes).
+1. Final `writerId`: (UUID 16 bytes).
 2. Final `ByteBuf` data: This holds the contents of the block.

 ## AppendBlockEnd - Request

-1. Final `UUID writerId`: (16 bytes).
+1. Final `writerId`: (UUID 16 bytes).
 2. Final `sizeOfWholeEvents`: 4 byte Integer
 3. Final `ByteBuf` data: This holds the contents of the block.
 4. Final `numEvents`: 4 byte Integer.
 5. Final  `lastEventNumber`: 8 byte Long.

+## Partial Event - Request/Reply

+-  **Data**: A partial message is the one that was broken up when the message was sent over the wire.
+It is essential that for any reason, the whole message is reconstructed by reading the partial message in sequence and reassembled as whole message.
+It is not valid to attempt to start a new partial message before completing the previous one.

 ## Event - Request